 The Ankerhaus on Graben Street is a Viennese building associated with two famous architects — Otto Wagner, who designed it, and Friedensreich Hundertwasser, an architect and artist who once had a studio in the building.
 This building was commissioned by the Anker Insurance Company, today operating under the name “Helvetia”, and they still occupy a part of the building.
 This was the first time Wagner created a multifunctional building, with the shop space on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
 The rooftop might be its best feature, and it gives an amazing view of the city.

-The Anker Insurance Company also commissioned the famous Anheruhr — an Art Nouveau mechanical clock on Hoher Markt, in the heart of the old Vienna.
-This large gilded clock, designed by the painter and sculptor Franz Matsch, shows 12 different figures crossing the bridge slowly, and each hour it plays organ music in the background.
-The Anker Insurance commissioned this clock in the time of their expansion, and it is said that it shows the importance of life insurance.
-If you look carefully, on the top of the clock, you will see the figures which represent “life” and “death”, which makes the former statement quite clear.
+The Anker Insurance Company also commissioned the famous Ankeruhr — an Art Nouveau mechanical clock at Hoher Markt, in the heart of downtown Vienna.
+This large gilded clock, designed by painter and sculptor Franz Matsch, shows 12 different figures crossing the bridge slowly, and each hour it plays organ music in the background.
+The Anker Insurance commissioned this clock at the time of their expansion, and it is said that it symbolizes the importance of life insurance.
+If you look carefully, you will see two figures on top of the clock that represent “life” and “death”, which makes the former statement quite clear.

 Villa Wagner I